narasimha-31/Amazon_Reviews_ETL_Analytics/README.md

 **Why a dead-letter queue instead of dropping bad rows?**
 Silently dropping rows hides problems.
-The `silver.rejected_reviews` table captures every rejected row with a tagged reason — null rating, invalid type, duplicate key.
+The `silver.rejected_reviews` table captures every rejected row with a tagged reason, null rating, invalid type, duplicate key.
 That table is what you check when downstream metrics suddenly shift.